 Initial first aid for shin splints usually involves “R.I.C.E.” (rest, ice, compression, and elevation), as well as medications to help control pain and swelling:

-- Rest: Make sure your child doesn't exert in any way that involves the injured area; he can use crutches or a cane, if it helps.
+- Rest: Make sure your child doesn't put pressure on the injured area.
+They may use crutches or a cane if it helps.

-- Compression: Wrap a bandage or soft brace (from the drugstore) around his injury.
+- Compression: Wrap a bandage or soft brace (from the drugstore) around the injury.

-- Elevation: The child should remain seated or reclining, with his leg elevated, as often as possible before seeing the doctor.
+- Elevation: Your child should remain seated or reclining, with their leg elevated, as often as possible.